AquilesSandoval/PRUEBA/replit.md

     -   **Training Cycle Management (MACRO/MESO/MICRO)**: Support for Macrocycles (6-12 months), Mesocycles (3-6 weeks), and Microcycles (weekly).
     -   **Performance Reports (INFORMES)**: Ergospirometric tests and lactate analysis.
 Dynamic report forms with sport-specific data capture and real-time Highcharts visualizations for lactate reports (FC, LA, RPE).
     -   **Additional Features**: Modules for exercises, circuits, drills, and sessions are included.
+    -   **Interviews**: Complete system for PARQ, cardiovascular, strength, injuries, objectives, and sensorial interviews with dynamic data loading and saving.
+    -   **Birthdays**: Dynamic display of athlete birthdays with monthly navigation.
 -   **System Design Choices**: The system serves static files from the root directory and exposes a RESTful API for data operations.
-The database schema is defined in `schema.sql`, encompassing tables for athletes, training cycles, sessions, reports, and user authentication.
+The database schema is defined in `schema.sql`, encompassing tables for athletes, training cycles, sessions, reports, user authentication, exercises, circuits, drills, training zones, and interviews.
+A custom `rutina_dia` table exists for daily routines.

 ## External Dependencies
 -   **Database**: PostgreSQL (Neon)